What Is the Crypto ATM Buy Limit?

-Did you know that there are currently approximately 19 million Bitcoins circulating throughout the world?
+Did you know that currently, approximately 19 million Bitcoins are circulating worldwide?

 This may not sound like a lot, but a single Bitcoin is worth $48,000 USD as of this publication.
-Since the blockchain is constantly expanding and only 13% of Americans actively trade Bitcoin, there’s more than enough to go around.
+Since the blockchain constantly expands and only 13% of Americans actively trade Bitcoin, there’s more than enough to go around.

-Bitcoin ATMs are a safe, secure, and convenient way to trade cash for crypto.
+Crypto ATMs are a safe, secure, and convenient way to trade cash for crypto.
 They also are an equally fantastic way to convert crypto back to cash.
-However, it’s essential to understand a Bitcoin ATM buy limit before using them.
+However, it’s essential to understand a Crypto ATM buy limit before using them.

-Read on to learn more about how Bitcoin ATMs work and buy limits.
+Read on to learn more about how Crypto ATMs and their buy limits.

 In the past, people have generally gotten Bitcoins by purchasing them online.
-This practice is still common, but it’s hugely inconvenient because you need to wait up to a week for your crypto deposit.
+This practice is still common, but it’s hugely inconvenient because you must wait up to a week for your crypto deposit.
 It also is unsafe because some Bitcoin exchange websites are convincing scams.

 People also can access Bitcoin by mining for it.
 They document and block off transactions in the blockchain in exchange for a small reward.
-However, since you don’t get much in return, this is much investment for minimal gain.
+However, since you don’t get much in return, this is a small investment for minimal gain.

 They’re low-investment since if you can get to a machine, you can use it for free.
 This is unlike the enormous investment required for Bitcoin mining.
 Mining requires high-processing computers worth hundreds (or thousands) of dollars and considerable time investment.